SHi-ON/Shawyan/content/posts/vax_check_nyc.md

 ## Why?
-This project is basically a response to the slow and tedious process of getting a COVID-19 vaccine appointment in the time being in NYC.
+This project is basically a response to the slow and tedious process of getting a COVID-19 vaccine appointment at the time that I wrote this script in New York City.

 ## Where?